CMM COMPASS

 Scantech TrackScan-P Series

-The Scantech TrackScan-P Series is a high-performance optical 3D scanning CMM that uses multiple blue laser crosses to deliver ultra-fast measurement rates and consistent accuracy.
-It excels in capturing surface detail, deep holes, and complex geometries without requiring reflective targets, making it suitable for large assemblies and freeform surfaces.
+The Scantech TrackScan-P Series is an optical 3D scanning CMM that uses multiple blue laser crosses for fast, high-accuracy measurement.
+It can capture surface details, deep holes, and complex geometries without reflective targets, making it suitable for large assemblies and freeform surfaces.

-With up to 1.9 million measurements per second and advanced tracking technologies, the TrackScan-P Series offers a highly efficient workflow for precision scanning tasks in manufacturing, aerospace, automotive, and tooling inspection applications.
+With up to 1.9 million measurements per second and advanced tracking technology, the TrackScan-P Series supports efficient precision scanning for manufacturing, aerospace, automotive, and tooling inspection applications.

 FARO Quantum X Series

 The FARO Quantum X Series is a range of portable articulated arm CMMs that support both tactile probing and laser line scanning.
-This hybrid approach allows users to switch seamlessly between contact and non-contact measurement, depending on inspection requirements.
+This hybrid approach allows users to switch between contact and non-contact measurement based on inspection requirements.

 Hexagon Absolute Arm

-The Hexagon Absolute Arm is a portable articulated arm CMM that integrates seamlessly with advanced laser scanning sensors to deliver both contact and non-contact measurement capabilities.
-Its ergonomic design and absolute encoder technology ensure reliable accuracy without time-consuming homing procedures.
+The Hexagon Absolute Arm is a portable articulated arm CMM that can be used with advanced laser scanning sensors for both contact and non-contact measurement.
+Its ergonomic design and absolute encoder technology support reliable accuracy without time-consuming homing procedures.

-Combined with laser scanners such as the RS5, the Absolute Arm provides fast and detailed surface digitization, making it suitable for inspection, reverse engineering, and quality assurance tasks across diverse industries.
+When combined with laser scanners such as the RS5, the Absolute Arm provides fast surface digitization for inspection, reverse engineering, and quality assurance across a wide range of industries.

 Why Laser CMMs Matter